 DAY ONE - VILLAGE DAY EXPERIENCE

-We will be up early today to head to a rural village outside Kumasi where we will venture into the farmland of Ghana.
-Here we will learn about the local vegetation and how many of the food items we are consume are grown.
-We will assist in the uprooting of a palm tree then breaking it down to identify the importance of it in the lives of Ghanaian cooking and cultural traditions.
+We head to a rural village outside Kumasi where we will venture into the farmland of Ghana.
+Here we will learn about the local vegetation and how many of the food items we consume are grown.
+We will assist in the uprooting of a palm tree as we identify its importance in the lives of Ghanaian cooking and cultural traditions.

 The local gin is used for the remembrance of the ancestors, the celebration of life at funerals, and the gathering of family for holidays.
 After going to participate in libation, pouring and drinking of gin for the ancestors, you will be able to taste the palm wine and local gin that you helped to farm!